Truss insists on tax cuts not ‘handouts’ to help families amid spiralling prices

 In an interview with GB News, he said: “It’s far more pervasive across the country than actually we all realise.

-“I want to make sure that all police forces record the ethnicity of those involved, which currently is not done because people don’t want to do that.

-“I want to create a brand new life sentence for those involved in grooming with very limited options for parole because I’m not going to let political correctness stand in the way of tackling this absolutely horrific crime.”

-Ms Truss, who will be attending the Commonwealth Games in Birmingham later, is expected to set out economic reforms which her campaign team claims will “promote regional growth by reviewing funding to supercharge the right kind of investment”.
+Ms Truss, who is due to attend the Commonwealth Games in Birmingham, was expected to set out economic reforms which her campaign team claimed would “promote regional growth by reviewing funding to supercharge the right kind of investment”.

 Her plans include reviewing the levelling-up formula to fix underinvestment in regional infrastructure and create low tax, low regulation “investment zones” or “full-fat freeports” on brownfield sites.